 The Policy was last amended by the Board pursuant to Resolution No. 1493, dated September 25, 2019, at which time the Policy was significantly updated.
-LIPA Staff has completed its annual review of the Policy and has no suggested amendments at this time.
+LIPA Staff has completed its annual review of the Policy and has suggested minor amendments to the Policy including: (i) certain other minor word changes; (ii) adding Appendix #1 at the end of Policy to note the PSMFM Service Provider.
+All proposed amendments are more particularly shown on Exhibit "B."